somestudentcoder/Diamond/README.md

 In order to deploy Diamond on a server, it is necessary that the server has Angular CLI, Node and MongoDB pre-installed.

-Additionally, you have to add your MongoDB connection string in ```server/_helpers/db.js``` on line 6.
+Additionally, you have to configure your Server URL and your MongoDB connection string in ```server/user-paths.js```.

+Examples: <br>
-Example for a local MongoDB connection URL: ```mongodb://localhost:27017/node-mongo-registration-login-api``` Example for a Heroku based MongoDB connection URL: ```mongodb+srv://root:root@cluster0-wqaum.mongodb.net/test?retryWrites=true&w=majority```
+Local MongoDB connection URL: ```mongodb://localhost:27017/node-mongo-registration-login-api```.<br>
+Heroku based MongoDB connection URL: ```mongodb+srv://root:root@cluster0-wqaum.mongodb.net/test?retryWrites=true&w=majority```

- In ```src/app/user.service.ts``` comment line 12, and uncomment line 13.

 Deploying Diamond can be done by using a [Heroku CLI tool](https://devcenter.heroku.com/articles/heroku-cli).

 # Admin Account

-Diamond installation comes with a predefined admin account (username: admin, password: admin189m).
+Diamond installation comes with a predefined admin account for localhost (username: admin, password: admin189m).
 You should change admin's password as soon as possible on {{Diamond domain}}/admin.
+The admin account information for the deployed version on Heroku is different. (username: admin, password: iaweb-admin2021)